Mitigating Selection Bias with Node Pruning and Auxiliary Options: Analyses

-\paragraph{Impact on choice distributions.} In Figure~\ref{fig:dist_change}, we show how the distribution of the selected answer choices changes when we introduce BNP and AOI.
+In Figure~\ref{fig:dist_change}, we show how the distribution of the selected answer choices changes when we introduce BNP and AOI.
 In all three datasets, the distribution becomes more uniform when BNP and/or AOI are applied, indicating lower levels of selection bias.
-More qualitative examples are provided in Appendix~\ref{apdx:qual}.